 I'm not very satisfied with NEO Finance as anyone can deduct from the graph.
 After some really positive beginnings, the high number of defaulted loans has ended up causing negative returns in the last six months, and the XIRR since September is still marginally negative (-0.14%).

 My investment strategy has been so far to invest only in loans from the primary market above 17% (and up to 27%) and without a provision fund.
 Too many late loans (36%) that end up defaulting (after 90 days) and from which only a variable part that is usually around 30-50% is recovered depending on the yield of the loan.
 The last weeks of June I stopped reinvesting the benefits.
 And since July, I have decided to try a new strategy using the provision fund (which is basically like paying for Buyback).
 This provision fund must be paid in advance, when making the investment, which means starting with losses.

 Besides, since October, I have stopped using the repurchase option for unpaid loans after 90 days and rely on the recovery procedure of NEO Finance.
 According to its statistics, after 24 months, the lender will recover 53.6% and 73.8% after 33 months (statistics on slide 11 of the report).
-So, in theory, with some patience, it should work better than the 90-day buyback option. looks like I will not be able to let you know if it really works better as a strategy until two years time.
+So, in theory, with some patience, it should work better than the 90-day buyback option.
+Looks like I won't be able to let you know if it works better as a strategy until two years time.